 Pre-Treatment Services and Electric Muscle Stimulation

 Like the name suggests, Electric Muscle Stimulation (EMS) is a process that uses electric currents to make muscles contract.
 There are many benefits to including EMS in a chiropractic or physical therapy setting, such as: improving blood flow to an injured or stressed muscle, treating muscle atrophy caused by a painful or low-mobility joint, and encouraging relaxation of the muscles.
 There are other pre-treatment chiropractic and therapy methods that may be used before a session to promote muscle health, such as the application of heat packs or cold packs.

-Imaging and diagnostics are an important aspect of chiropractic care.
+Imaging and diagnostics are important aspects of chiropractic care.
 X-rays are a diagnostic tool that can help your chiropractor properly visualize any skeletal or muscular issues that you are having, and create an appropriate treatment plan.
-At Holland Chiropractic, we are able to provide x-ray services in house.
+At Holland Chiropractic, we are able to provide x-ray services in-house to the whole family.